 In my opinion, I think most frequent flyers and travelers should stick to bank sponsored or generic travel reward credit cards.
 The most significant benefit of choosing a general travel rewards card is that all of the mileage rewards earned can be redeemed and easily converted to be used towards any airline of your choice.
 Unlike reward programs offered by more restrictive airline credit cards, general travel reward cards impose no such airline carrier restrictions.
 They simply offer cardholders a lot more choice and seating options than having to stick with just one carrier.

 However, if you frequently fly on one specific airline or collection of partner airlines, and foresee yourself doing the bulk of your future traveling with the same carrier, applying for a specific airline credit card may be beneficial.
-Airline specific cards tend to offer higher mileage reward rates for card purchases, and lower redemption requirements for free flights on their own planes.
+Airline specific cards tend to offer higher mileage reward rates for card purchases, and lower redemption requirements for flights on their own planes.
 Specific airline cards also frequently offer cardholders the chance to earn double miles for certain qualified purchases, thus helping speed up the rate at which you can earn travel rewards.
 Airline credit cards also tend to lavish their customers with more travel perks than that offered by general travel reward programs - such perks often include car rental discounts and other exclusive business lounge type accommodations.
 Just something to keep in mind.
 Note when redeeming air travel/flight certificate you will be responsible for ticketing fee, government taxes and other fees that apply.

-While the following are credit card offers that earn airline miles for ordinary purchases, those who wish to earn instant airline miles for free flights should take a look at this list (free airline miles credit card sign up offers).
+While the following are credit card offers that earn airline miles for ordinary purchases, those who wish to earn instant airline miles toward flights should take a look at this list.

 - Chase Sapphire Card- Earn 10,000 bonus points after spending $500 on the card in the first 3 months from account opening.
 The 10,000 bonus points can be redeemed for $100 toward travel rewards.
 You can earn 2 points per dollar spent at restaurants and 1 point for every dollar spent on all other purchases.
 There are no limits on how many points that you can earn and points do not expire.
 This offer has no annual fee.
 You can also purchase flights with both point and dollar values so you can choose how many points you want to use and pay for the rest in cash.